iurjoh/Baby-Daily/README.md

 # Baby Daily - Smiles, steps and stories.
 Daily!

-Baby Daily is a website designed to be responsive that allows users to create their posts just like on a social network, but privately, with access restricted to registered family and friends.
-This way, parents can feel safer posting photos, wish lists, marking tasks, leaving comments, liking posts, among other functions, and sharing all of this within their private circle.
+Baby Daily is a responsive website that provides a secure platform for parents to share their baby's milestones, updates, and moments with family and close friends.
+The platform prioritizes privacy, ensuring that shared content is accessible only to registered users within a trusted circle.
+Parents can post photos, create wish lists, manage tasks, leave comments, and engage in a private and secure community.

 ![Baby Daily](./frontend/src/assets/site.JPG)